PastorJordi/htmlfigs/README.md

 # htmlfigs
-hosting public html figs here
+hosting public html figs and other content for my [site](https://pastorjordi.github.io)